Punaluʻu Beach: Development

 A golf course on both sides of the Belt Road was built here by C. Brewer & Co. from 1969 to 1972.
 A larger resort was proposed in 1986.
 After opposition, the plans were scaled back.
 The project was partially built but abandoned.

 In 2005, further development called "Sea Mountain" of about 433 acre and up to 2000 residential units was proposed by a company based in Beverly Hills, California.
 An environmental impact statement was developed in 2006.
 Despite the involvement of Jean-Michel Cousteau, this development met local opposition.

-Popular culture
+In popular culture

 In the 1960s, Japanese actor and guitarist Yūzō Kayama composed a surf rock tune called "Black Sand Beach".
-This song has since been played by Yūzō Kayama & Launchers, Takeshi Terauchi & Blue Jeans, The Ventures, & The Aquatudes.
+This song has since been played by Yūzō Kayama and Launchers, Takeshi Terauchi and Blue Jeans, The Ventures, and The Aquatudes.